-Hour Meter: The hour meter measures the number of hours the PTO has been engaged.
+Hour Meter (Displays Numbers Only): The hour meter measures the number of hours that the ignition switch is in the RUN position and the operator presence handles are pressed down.
 The hour meter has a self contained power source so the total hours are always visible.